ma82/ma82.github.io/thomcat.md

 ### Statement

-In the cited paper, Bahr and Hvitved describe the following binary operator, taking in input both a $G$-algebra and a tree homomorphism from $F$ to $G$, and returning an $F$-algebra.
+In the cited paper, Bahr and Hvitved describe the following binary operator, taking as input both a $G$-algebra and a tree homomorphism from $F$ to $G$, and returning an $F$-algebra.

 $\begin{align}